cameronmcelfresh/particle-fun/README.md

 ## Simulating Particles

 Below are two examples of possible out-of-the-box simulations.
 It is recommended that the time_step remains sufficiently low such particle bouncing does not "explode"
-Similarly, when do "falling particles" simulations it is recommended that the total_time is not set too high such that settled particles do not get caught in infinite bouncing loops with the x-plane.
+Similarly, when running "falling particles" simulations it is recommended that the total_time is not set too high such that settled particles do not get caught in infinite bouncing loops with the x-plane.

 **Example 1: Randomized bouncing particles**\
 This simulation generates a series of 30 particles bouncing between one another.